giraszitamas/VANET/README.md

 just specifically attack an individual.
 They may also observe a person’s private travel patterns, which could be the basis for an organized robbery.

+An intelligent transport system is indispensable for today’s life.
+It can help to reduce traffic and even the number of accidents.
+However, it raises several security issues.
+Providing travelers’ privacy and anonymity is essential.
+We propose a message broadcast protocol for vehicle communication based on the blockchain technology.
+Eligible vehicles can anonymously report road conditions (e.g. traffic jams, accidents, etc.).
+We give an efficient solution applying Solana blockchain that provides fast block generation time and supports smart contracts.
+Blockchain maintains immutability of messages, enables anonymous message submission, moreover assures message unlinkability.
+Our scheme is identity-based, applying bilinear pairings batch verification of messages is accomplished.